 - 8.1.
-This chapter seeks to address the following strategic objective; - 1.
+This chapter seeks to address the following Strategic Objective; - 1.
 To substantially reduce impact of the road congestion and pollution, and to improve sustainable transport within the Parish. - 8.2.
 Delivering improvement to the existing transport network and associated public transport services, generally lies outside the scope of the SNP, and is reliant on other organisations.
-However transport issues and measures to improve existing deficiencies are supported by SPC and are therefore included in the SNP.
+However, transport issues and measures to improve existing deficiencies are supported by SPC and are therefore included in the SNP.

-Aim 6: Quiet Lanes and Public Rights of Way
+Aim 5: Quiet Lanes and Public Rights of Way

 - 8.3.
-Quiet Lanes are defined as "minor rural roads or networks of minor rural roads appropriate for shared use by walkers, cyclists, horse riders and other vehicles"12.
+Quiet Lanes are defined as "minor rural roads or networks of minor rural roads appropriate for shared use by walkers, cyclists, horse riders and other vehicles."
 Quiet Lanes can contribute towards developing integrated transport systems through helping to broaden travel choice by making journeys easier on local lanes by any mode of transport, i.e. giving people the choice to leave their cars at home. - 8.4.
 Quiet lanes can also contribute to improving the safety and the quality of life for residents in rural areas.
 SPC therefore wish to support the designation of Quiet Lanes by the Highway Authority in the area. - 8.5.
-The Parish benefits from a network of Public Rights of Way which provide recreational opportunities for residents.
-The Parish Council wish to protect and enhance public rights of way and where possible encourage additional
+The Parish benefits from a network of Public Rights of Way (PRoW) which provide recreational opportunities for residents.
+SPC wish to protect and enhance PRoW and where possible encourage additional opportunities to provide new and/or improved PRoW.